geojupyter/jupytergis/docs/contributing.rst

     # Install JupyterLab for jlpm
     python -m pip install jupyterlab

     # Install packages in development mode.
-This may take several minutes!
+    # WARNING: This step may hang indefinitely due to a bug in Nx.
+See
+    #          troubleshooting below.
     python scripts/dev-install.py

     # Rebuild extension Typescript source after making changes